Information on Hand –Tufted Rugs

 4. Delivery and final installation.
 On completion of the piece I will deliver it to the client,

-and will take some photos for my portfolio,the final payment of 30% will be required on
+and will take some photos for my portfolio,the final balance will be required on